-For the NCV (Net Calorific Value, i.e. energy content) of foreign waste the sum of component proportions is multiplied by the NCV of the relevant component.
-Table 18 shows the NCV of individual components, as well as the proportion of carbon and biogenic carbon.
+For the NCV (Net Calorific Value, i.e. energy content) of foreign waste the component proportions is multiplied by the NCV of the relevant component and this is counted up.
+Table 18 shows the NCV of individual components, as well as the proportion of total organic carbon and biogenic carbon.
 The source of this data is SenterNovem 2008.
 The components of foreign waste are equated to the components of Dutch residual household waste, based on the assumption that most of the foreign imported waste is residual household waste with components reasonably similar to those of Dutch residual household waste.
 Another reason for his approach is the lack of more comprehensive information.